Monthly Archives: June 2010

-Summer is the perfect time to make the luscious Spanish classic, piperade, when peppers of all colors are abundant and for a short time, relatively inexpensive.
+Summer is the perfect time to make the luscious Spanish classic, piperade, when peppers of all colors are abundant and relatively inexpensive.
 This is a great partner for most any sort of pasta dish, hot or cold, or to serve alongside a summertime sandwich.
 Use leftovers to fill fajitas.

 Here’s an easy and colorful side dish to accompany Asian noodle main dishes.
 It’s especially good with just-picked broccoli from the garden or farm stand.

 If you’re in the mood for a savory, creamy soup, this is as close as you’re going to get from a canned-goods pantry.
 If you like the flavor combination of curry and pumpkin, like we do, you’ll make this treat even after they lights come on.
 Photo and recipe contributed by Jon Robertson and Robin […]